Combination Truck Planning Time Index

 Definitions: Combination Truck Planning Time Index

-- Annual Average Daily Traffic (AADT): The total volume of traffic on a highway segment for one year, divided by the number of days in the year.
+- Annual Average Daily Traffic (AADT): The total vehicle volume on a roadway segment over one year, divided by the number of days in the year.

 - Area Type